tacobayle/vmwUbuntuFromTemplate/README.md

 Clone an Ubuntu template in vcenter and configure it (through userdata)

 ## Prerequisites:
-- Make sure terraform is installed in the orchestrator VM
+- TF installed
-- Make sure the template VM exists in vcenter
+- template VM exists in vcenter
-- Make sure VMware credentials are configured as environment variable for Vcenter:
+- VMware credentials are configured as environment variable for Vcenter:
 ```
 TF_VAR_vsphere_user=******
 TF_VAR_vsphere_server=******